emms-garcia/roboronya/README.md

 **Please Note: These are not used for any malign purpose for `roboronya`, they are just used to connect to hangouts via `hangups`.**

-To execute the `roboronya` bot just run:
+To execute the `roboronya` bot just install the package and run it:
 ```
-python3 roboronya.py
+> pip install -r requirements.txt
+> pip install -e .
+> roboronya
 ```

 After a correct login, `roboronya` will connect and listen to incoming events, currently only processing `hangups.ChatMessageEvent`.
 Each chat event message is parsed to look for slash commands, i. e.